harmony-one/x/progress/nagesh-mishra.md

 2024-01-04 Thu: Whisper integration for Talk to me is in progress.

-2024-01-03 Web: Completed Open AI’s whisper integration for Press & Hold and Tap to speak.
+2024-01-03 Wed: Completed Open AI’s whisper integration for Press & Hold and Tap to speak.

 2024-01-02 Tue: Started Open AI’s whisper integration in the voice AI app.